 We stayed at Hotel de la Paix, a small Art Nouveau hotel.
 We chose it for its excellent location, about 10 minutes walk from the railway station and less than 5 minutes to the main squares and old town.

-Our room was on the third floor and was quiet and clean.
-The decoration is best described as colourful and quirky.
+Our room was on the third floor and was quiet and clean, with colourful decoration.
 It won’t appeal to all tastes but I enjoy places with character.
 The wifi was hit and miss in the room but worked well in the communal areas.
 There is a small breakfast area where we ate the first morning but it was much cheaper in local cafes.

 Lille: getting there and getting around